 - Select the layer that you want to delete.

 For information on how to delete a resource associated with a particular AWS service, see How do I terminate all my resources before closing my AWS account?

 If you received a notification from AWS about your account, sign in to the AWS Support Center, and then respond to the notification.

 If you can't sign in to your account, use the Contact Us form to request help from AWS Support.

 If you have any questions or concerns, create a new AWS Support case in the AWS Support Center.

 Note: Don't include sensitive information in your correspondence, such as AWS access keys, passwords, or credit card information.

-Use AWS Git projects to scan for evidence of compromise
+Use AWS Git projects to scan for evidence of unauthorized use

-AWS offers Git projects you can install that can help you protect your account:
+AWS offers Git projects that you can install to help you protect your account:

 - Git Secrets can scan merges, commits, and commit messages for secret information (that is, access keys).
 If Git Secrets detects prohibited regular expressions, it can reject those commits from being posted to public repositories.